Parotitis: Infectious

 The most common viral cause of parotitis is mumps.
 Routine vaccinations have dropped the incidence of mumps to a very low level.
 Mumps resolves on its own in about ten days.
 A viral infection caused by Paramyxovirus, a single-stranded RNA virus.
 Common symptoms include fever, headache and bilateral or unilateral parotitis (swelling of the parotid gland on one or both sides of the face).
 The parotid gland is usually swollen and tender.
 Parotid swelling usually occurs 16–18 days after exposure to the virus.
 Treatment includes isolation and therefore prevention of spread of the disease and supportive measures such as hot or cold packs.
 Mumps usually resolves itself and can be prevented by vaccination.

 HIV parotitis: Generalized lymphadenopathy has long been associated with HIV, but the localized enlargement of the parotid gland is less well known.
 HIV-associated salivary gland disease can involve many diseases but often presents as enlargement of the parotid gland and a dry mouth.
 Causes have not been specifically identified but the most likely are viral opportunists and autoimmune responses.
 Viruses linked to this can include; hepatitis C, cytomegalovirus, paramyxovirus, influenza A, and adenovirus.
 Treatment is anti-retroviral therapy.

 Disseminated histoplasmosis: During a large urban disseminated histoplasmosis outbreak (est. 100,000 victims) in Indianapolis from 1978 to 1979, manifestations included parotitis.

-Autoimmune causes
+Autoimmune

 These are also collectively known as chronic punctate parotitis or chronic autoimmune parotitis.